-World of Tanks Swedish tanks currently have a tank destroyer and a medium/heavy hybrid line.
+World of Tanks Swedish tanks currently consist of a tank destroyer and a medium/heavy hybrid line.
 Swedish tank destroyers at their core are focused mainly around mid to long range damage dealing.
 Armor protection is non-existent outside of the tier 9/10 tank destroyers.
 Tier 8-10 tank destroyers also feature a unique game mechanic called siege mode.
 Due to their design this causes their suspension to raise/lower to aim their gun but hampers mobility.
 For the medium part of the Swedish tank branch you find platforms based around mobility and gun depression.
 The heavies start at tier 8 and are built around auto-loading guns with hard to beat gun depression.
-This guide will help you decide which Swedish tank line is right for you by breaking down each tank all the way up to tier 10.
+This World of Tanks which Swedish tank line guide helps you pick a Swedish line by breaking down each tank’s performance.

 This guide will be updated and added to when new American tanks or changes are made in World of Tanks.
 For a complete guide on which tank line is right for you see the link below.